 If you had begun planning a long term future with your significant other, or if you were already married and well on your way to achieving all of your goals, these thoughts may not go away any time soon.

 But with time, you’ll begin feeling more positive and realize that the person you were with just wasn’t the right person for you.
 Then you can move on and begin planning that future with someone else who deserves what it is that you bring to the table.

 A Suspicious Nature

 This is closely related to trust issues, but could also be a result of a more suspicious mind that evolves because of previous bad experiences.

 You may have, for example, hired a private detective to confirm suspicions of infidelity in your previous relationship.
 And you may keep that detective’s phone number in your contact list should you ever need his or her services again.

 And you very well might.
 But then again, you might not.

 Keep the number if it makes you feel better and more secure, but don’t go out of your way to use it.

-It’s always good to have a private investigator in your contact list, as they serve all kinds of functions in the world today.
+It’s always good to have a Houston Private Investigator in your contact list, as they serve all kinds of functions in the world today.
 But just because you have one, and may very well need him, doesn’t mean that things will necessarily go wrong in your next relationship.

 You may start blaming yourself for your loved one cheating on you.
 Maybe you’ll feel like you weren’t giving them enough attention, either sexually or otherwise.